Benny Phillips

 Benjamin Phillips (born 9 June 1960) is an English football manager and former professional player who played as a right-back.
 He played in the Football League for Bury.
-He is currently manager of Radcliffe Borough of the Northern Premier League Division One North.
+He is manager of Radcliffe Borough of the Northern Premier League Division One North.

 Playing career

 Phillips was a junior with Blackpool, Manchester City and Preston North End before joining Macclesfield Town.

 He joined Bury in September 1980.
 He played 14 times that season and was linked with a move to Bolton Wanderers that fell through due to a pelvic injury, but was released and joined Stalybridge Celtic after a brief spell with Crewe Alexandra.
 He joined Mossley in August 1982 and was voted the supporters' player of the year the following season.
 He remained a regular the following season until leaving to join Witton Albion following the departure of manager Bob Murphy from the club in December 1983.

 He subsequently played for Winsford United, Barrow, Buxton and Rossendale United before rejoining Mossley in November 1990.
 He left to join Curzon Ashton early in the 1991–92 season, later playing for Droylsden.